 Yvette’s credits include Feature film Waru in which eight female Māori directors each contributed a ten minute vignette, presented as a continuous shot in real time, that unfolds around the tangi of a small boy.
 The vignettes also feature eight female Māori lead characters and a largely Māori cast, it’s packed with powerful performances.
 The standout performance being Acacia Hapi, who was actually one of the many talented girls discovered by Yvette on her nationwide Casting trip a couple years prior for The Inland Road.

 Early 2020 saw the release of two more Features for Yr Casting; Action-comedy The Legend of Baron Toa which was well received among enthusiastic Pacific audiences and Guns Akimbo starring Daniel Radcliffe that unfortunately released within days of Covid-19 lockdowns and is deserving of a much bigger action loving audience.

 The NZ Gang drama Savage is available on NEON now.
 It is Sam Kelly’s debut feature, starring Jake Ryan, John Tui, Lotima Pome’e and Olly Presling, as well as an array of memorable non-actors in supporting roles from extensive community casting (2000+ auditons) nationwide.

-Her most recent casting project was Princess of Chaos, which emerged from last year’s Asian and Pacific People’s Feature-Length development initiative.
+Filming is complete for Princess of Chaos, which emerged from last year’s Asian and Pacific People’s Feature-Length development initiative.
 It is a telefeature adaption of Bevan Chuang’s true life story centered around her role in a political scandal.